crosetto/SoAvsAoS/README.md

 ```
 ... just forwarding.
 We do the same for the structure of arrays case.
 Note: there are a few things to be explained about the code below.

 * It wraps all the types in a ```ref_wrap``` type, which is a "decorated" std::reference_wrapper.
-This is because we want to access the elements as lvalue references,
+This because we want to access the elements as lvalue references,
-  to be able to change their values. using a regular reference we would be in trouble if e.g. ```Types``` contains any reference.
+  to be able to change their value. using a regular reference we would be in trouble if for instance ```Types``` contains any reference.
   One thing worth noticing is that in the AoS case the DataLayoutPolicy::value_type is a reference, while in the SoA case is the value of a ref_wrap type.

 * we return by value a newly created tuple of ref_wrap of the values.
 This is surpisingly OK, because the compiler is optimizing all